 Early Graduation Program (EGP) (continued)

+Meet the college readiness benchmarks established by the Council on Postsecondary Education in 13 KAR 2:020 for placement in credit-bearing courses without the need for remediation;

+Earn the ten (10) foundational credits listed in 704 KAR 3:305;

+Successfully complete one (1) or more courses or programs that meet the financial literacy requirement and Kentucky Academic Standards;

+Successfully meet the civics requirement; and

+Successfully complete the EGP performance-based project, portfolio, or capstone.

-By July 1, 2024, each high school shall determine performance descriptors and evaluation procedures for an EGP performance-based project, portfolio, or capstone required for students who intend to complete the EGP beginning with the 2024-2025 academic year.
+Each high school shall develop performance descriptors and evaluation procedures for an EGP performance-based project, portfolio, or capstone.

-Performance descriptors and evaluation procedures shall provide an opportunity for the student to demonstrate attainment of the following critical skills required for post-secondary and career success:
+Performance descriptors and evaluation procedures developed by the high school shall be designed to provide students an opportunity to demonstrate the critical knowledge, skills, and capacities required for post-secondary and career success and shall include:

-Attainment of essential workplace ethics program components;
+Demonstration of capacities listed in KRS 158.645 and the essential workplace ethics characteristics listed in KRS 158.1413(1);

 Demonstration of an ability to apply the academic standards as a lifelong learner and contributing member of society;

-Demonstration of written and verbal communication skills needed for post-secondary success; and
+Demonstration of written and verbal communication skills needed for post-secondary and career success; and

 Demonstration of an ability to think critically, synthesize information, and draw conclusions.

-By July 1, 2024, the performance-based project, portfolio, or capstone shall be required for completion of the EGP.

-Each high school shall maintain and make readily available to the Kentucky Department of Education the EGP participant’s performance-based project, portfolio, or capstone for a minimum of five (5) years.
+Each high school shall maintain and make readily available to the KDE the EGP participant’s performance-based project, portfolio, or capstone for a minimum of five (5) years.

 Any student seeking to graduate early who receives services deemed essential by the District shall engage in meaningful consultation with a school-based mental health services provider on the creation of a continuity of services plan prior to graduation.